How to Save Money on Private School Costs

 - Apply for scholarships for K-12 private schools like the Children's Scholarship Fund, A Better Chance and Florida’s Step Up for Students.

 - Coverdell Education Savings Accounts or CESA can be used to pay for private K-12 schooling, as well as college.
-However, 529 plan funds cannot be used for elementary and secondary schooling costs.
+However, 529 savings plan funds cannot be used for elementary and secondary schooling costs.

 - Relatives can pay for private school costs as a way to assist the family without running into annual gifting limits by the IRS as long as the check is written to the school, not the parents.
 This is why an estimated 40% of private school tuition costs are paid by grandparents.